Ilya-Grigoriev/dotfiles/README.md

 # Urxvt configuration

 - To work well, you need to create `/usr/lib/urxvt/perl` folder and move to this config files from [urxvt-perls](https://github.com/xyb3rt/urxvt-perls).

+# GRUB configuration
+- I use [HyperFluent-GRUB-Theme Debian](https://github.com/Coopydood/HyperFluent-GRUB-Theme), but with other wallpaper.